-You should read Part five alongside the Departmental advice: Sexual Violence and Sexual Harassment Between Children in Schools and Colleges It contains further detailed information on:
+You should read Part Five KSCIE 2023 alongside the Departmental advice: Sexual Violence and Sexual Harassment Between Children in Schools.
+It contains further detailed information on:

-- •what sexual violence and sexual harassment constitutes, - •important context to be aware of, including what is consent, power imbalances, and developmental stages, - •harmful sexual behaviour (HSB), including that a child displaying HSB maybe an indication that they are a victim of abuse themselves, •related legal responsibilities for schools and colleges. - •advice on a whole school or college approach to preventing child on child sexual violence and sexual harassment, and - •more detailed advice on responding to reports of sexual violence and sexual harassment, including safeguarding and supporting both the victim(s) and alleged perpetrator(s).
+- What sexual violence and sexual harassment constitutes. - Important context to be aware of, including what is consent, power imbalances, and developmental stages, - Harmful Sexual Behaviour (HSB), including that a child displaying HSB maybe an indication that they are a victim of abuse themselves, - Related legal responsibilities for schools, - Advice on a whole school approach to preventing Child on Child sexual violence and sexual harassment, and - More detailed advice on responding to reports of sexual violence and sexual harassment, including safeguarding, and supporting both the victim(s) and alleged perpetrator(s).